seanmapk/Asian-Grocery-Inventory/README.md

 ## Project Overview
 This project stimulates an inventory and replenishment management system for an Asian grocery store in 2025, in Germany.

-Many imported products often face challenges such as:
+Many imported products often face business challenges such as:
-- Long supplier lead times
-- Demand fluctuations (weekend/seasonal peaks)
-- Out of stock or overstock

-This system integrates SQL database design with Python simulation and analytics to support data-driven replenishment decisions.
-The goal is to help the management team minimize stockout risk while improving operational efficiency.

-## Observed Business Problem
 - Uncertain supplier lead times
 - Demand volatility (e.g., weekend/seasonal peaks, promotions)
 - Risk of overstock and product expiration
-- Inefficient replenishment (too frequent reordering)
+- Inefficient replenishment

+This system integrates SQL database design with Python simulation and analytics to support data-driven replenishment decisions.
+The goal is to help the management team minimize stockout risk while improving operational efficiency.

 ## System Architecture
 1. SQL database